-EGGI and the current owners of the Water Utility have advised the US Army of the presence of PFAS compounds found at the site and as a result the Army has become actively engaged in the conversation regarding this detection and is working toward a plan to address this contamination.
-EGGI is conducting a groundwater exploration program on a portion of the property, away from the suspected PFAS contaminated areas, in an attempt to develop replacement or supplemental water supply well(s).
-Simultaneously with the groundwater exploration program, EGGI and GZA are preparing to initiate an initial site investigation into the possible source of PFAS contamination, which is a suspected Fire Fighter Training pit (where is it believed AFFF foam was utilized to extinguish training fires).
-The findings of this study will be utilized to facilitate an action plan with the Army regarding further detection, remediation, and financial reimbursement to the Water Utility for all of the costs expended to mitigate and manage this contamination site.
-Ultimately water treatment may be necessary; however, at this time none of the active production wells have PFAS compounds present above the EPA Advisory Level.
+Solution: EGGI/GZA and the water utility advised the US Army of the presence of PFAS compounds found at the site; the Army has become actively engaged in a plan to address the contamination.
+EGGI/GZA is conducting a groundwater exploration program on a portion of the property, away from the suspected PFAS contaminated areas, in an attempt to develop replacement or supplemental water supply well(s).
+EGGI/GZA is also conducting an initial site investigation into the possible source of PFAS contamination; a Fire Fighter Training pit where aqueous film-forming foam concentrates (AFFF) may have been used to extinguish training fires is an area of particular focus.
+Findings of this site investigation will facilitate an action plan with the Army regarding further detection, remediation, and financial reimbursement to the water utility for mitigation and related costs.
+Ultimately, water treatment may be necessary; however, at this time none of the active production wells have PFAS compounds present above the EPA Advisory Level.